dante-project/scratchpad/docs/tut.rst

 alone supports.
 The operating system manages and abstracts the low-level hardware, so that, for example, a word processor need not concern itself with which type of disk hardware is being used.
-It also shares the hardware among multiple programs so that they run (or ap-pear to run) at the same time.
+It also shares the hardware among multiple programs so that they run (or appear to run) at the same time.
 Finally, operating systems provide controlled ways for programs to interact, so that they can share data or work together.